 "I was just determined.
 I was just locked in, tuned into what was going on out there," Bryant said.
 "These points tonight mattered.
 We needed them.
 The points I put in the basket were instrumental.
 It means a lot more."

-Other than the obvious points milestone that Bryant reached in this game, the night was special for another reason as well.
+Other than the obvious points milestone that Bryant reached, the night was special for another reason as well.
 Not only was it his late grandfather's birthday, but it was also the first and only NBA game of his career that his grandmother had seen him play live.

 Bryant finished the season with an average of 35.4 points per game (a career-high) at 45.0 percent shooting, leading the Lakers to a 45-37 record and a first-round appearance in the 2006 Playoffs.